 Many expats I know in the city use public transportation to get around.
 Parking and driving can be a nightmare and it is usually not more than $5 to get from point A to B in the city.
 If you use UBER, it is even more affordable and the cars are much better than a taxi.
 There are a number of good international schools in the area and supermarkets with everything from organic to kosher.
 Minimal culture shock should be experienced moving here.

 The real estate will be mostly condos, with a few beautiful single-family homes in neighborhoods like San Francisco.
 One friend rents the ocean view condo where I snapped the photo above for $1200 per month, furnished.
 That’s a good deal.
 You can find condos in town for sale for $200k and up.
 A couple of the more popular expat areas are El Congrejo, where prices are slightly less, and Casco Viejo, where prices have sky-rocketed over the past few years.
 It will cost considerably more to live in this eclectic Historic–Spanish part of town.
 Many of the crumbling old buildings have been purchased and refurbished, turning the area into an art and cultural center and popular tourist destination.

-There has been tremendous growth throughout Panama with new neighborhoods, new roads, new hospitals, airport expansions and much more.
-This growth is excepted to continue in Panama.
-The new Panama Canal expansion will be a boost to the already robust economy, starting in 2016.
+There has been tremendous growth throughout Panama with new neighborhoods, new roads, new hospitals, airport expansions, and much more.
+This growth is expected to continue in Panama.
+The new Panama Canal expansion has given a boost to the already robust economy.
 Tourism is a focus of the new administration and this will only help draw more tourists to the country.
 An indication of what’s to come can be seen in the Tocumen Airport Expansion Project which is expected to increase capacity from 5.8 million to 18 million by the year 2022.